grouprise/grouprise/docs/administration/matrix_chat.md

 ### Setup

-The following steps are based on the [deb-based deployment](../deployment/deb).
+The following steps are based on the [deb-based deployment](../deployment/deb) and require Debian Bullseye (or a similar derivative distribution release).

-Warning: currently (June 2021) the required Debian packages are not part of a stable Debian release (as of now: Debian Buster).
-Thus you may need to wait for the next Debian release (*Bullseye*), if you prefer a setup of packages with proper security support.

-1. add the `buster-backports` repository to your apt packages sources (see [instructions](https://backports.debian.org/Instructions/))
+1. add the `bullseye-backports` repository to your apt packages sources (see [instructions](https://backports.debian.org/Instructions/))
 1. update the package cache: `apt update`
-1. add the `buster-fasttrack` repository to your apt package sources (see [instructions](https://fasttrack.debian.net/))
-1. update the package cache: `apt update`
-1. install the matrix server: `apt install -t buster-backports matrix-synapse/buster-fasttrack`
+1. install the matrix server: `apt install matrix-synapse/bullseye-backports`
 1. create the postgresql database connection for matrix-synapse:
 ```
 CREATE USER grouprise_matrix WITH password 'YOUR_SECRET_RANDOM_PASSWORD';